Frost's Stone House is located in

 for literature unless encouraged.

-- The museum will
+- The museum is now closed for the

 - Robert Frost Stone House Museum